Philosophy: Relation to other fields

 In the fields of theology and religion, there are many doctrines associated with the existence and nature of God as well as rules governing correct behavior.
 A key issue is whether a rational person should believe these doctrines, for example, whether revelation in the form of holy books and religious experiences of the divine are sufficient evidence for these beliefs.

 Philosophy in the form of logic has been influential in the fields of mathematics and computer science.
 Further fields influenced by philosophy include psychology, sociology, linguistics, education, and the arts.
 The close relation between philosophy and other fields in the contemporary period is reflected in the fact that many philosophy graduates go on to work in related fields rather than in philosophy itself.

 In the field of politics, philosophy addresses issues such as how to assess whether a government policy is just.
 Philosophical ideas have prepared and shaped various political developments.
 For example, ideals formulated in Enlightenment philosophy laid the foundation for constitutional democracy and played a role in the American Revolution and the French Revolution.
-Marxist philosophy and its exposition of communism was one of the factors in the Russian Revolution and the Chinese Communist Revolution.
+Marxist philosophy, with its exposition of communism, was one of the factors in the Russian Revolution and the Chinese Communist Revolution.
 In India, Mahatma Gandhi's philosophy of non-violence shaped the Indian independence movement.

 An example of the cultural and critical role of philosophy is found in its influence on the feminist movement through philosophers such as Mary Wollstonecraft, Simone de Beauvoir, and Judith Butler.
 It has shaped the understanding of key concepts in feminism, for instance, the meaning of gender, how it differs from biological sex, and what role it plays in the formation of personal identity.
 Philosophers have also investigated the concepts of justice and equality and their implications with respect to the prejudicial treatment of women in male-dominated societies.

 The idea that philosophy is useful for many aspects of life and society is sometimes rejected.
-According to one such view, philosophy is mainly undertaken for its own sake and does not make significant contributions to existing practices or external goals.
+According to some academics, philosophy is mainly undertaken for its own sake and does not make significant contributions to existing practices or external goals.